VitBenton88/bamazon/README.md

 ![Product ID Prompt](/images/idPrompt.jpg?raw=true "Product ID Prompt")

-After entering a product ID, you will be asked to enter a quatity ...
+After entering a product ID, you will be asked to enter a quantity ...

 ![Quantity Prompt](/images/quantPrompt.jpg?raw=true "Quantity Prompt")

 Once a quantity is selected, your order will be processed, a message will appear thanking you for your order, and a **receipt** will be generated.

-The receipt consists of a **unique receipt ID** and the name, price, quantity and total of the item that was purchased:
+The receipt consists of a **unique receipt ID**, the name, price, quantity of the item that was purchased, and the total of the purchase:

 ![Receipt Example](/images/receiptExample.jpg?raw=true "Receipt Example")

-Under the receipt an updated table displaying the available items for purchase will display:
+Under the receipt an updated table displaying the available items for purchase will display. *This table will display the updated quantity of the item purchased:*

 ![Updated Table](/images/updatedTable.jpg?raw=true "Updated Table")

-At this point you will return to the beginning of the Bamazon Customer App.
+At this point you will return to the beginning step of the Bamazon Customer App.

 Now let's go over the Bamazon Manager App ...